-Pacific Surfliner 566 arrived before leaving for San Diego.
-A few minutes later Metrolink 803 came in much too fast and missed the handicapped ramp on the south end of the platform, so we had to walk fast and board the cab car then walked through it to the bicycle car, where we sat a table with me riding backwards.
-The train left Santa Ana to Orange and I always enjoy it when my friends start their new rail mileage.
-As we went up the Olive District, Bill told me that he worked in a building with a staircase outside the back door and I found the building.
+Pacific Surfliner 566 arrived on its way to San Diego.
+A few minutes later, Metrolink 803 arrived much too fast and missed the handicapped ramp on the south end of the platform, so we had to walk fast and board the cab car then walked through it to the bicycle car, where we sat a table.
+We departed and made our way to Orange then started the ride on the Olive District, where Bill's new mileage started and I enjoy sharing in my friends' new mileage, Bill told me that he worked in a building with a staircase outside the back door and I found that building.
 The train then crossed the Santa Ana River before crossing the Riverside Freeway and stopped at the Anaheim Canyon station.
-Once we left there it was only 0.8 miles to Atwood where Bill's new mileage would now be over since he had ridden the Barstow Flyer a few years ago over the BNSF mainline.
-I then learned he had never ridden the San Bernardino Line nor the Riverside Line of Metrolink.
-We enjoyed the lake on the BNSF maintenance road in Santa Ana Canyon before we stopped at West Corona and Downtown Corona stations.
-We made our way to La Sierra before arriving at the Downtown Riverside station where we detrained.
+Once we left there, it was only 0.8 miles to Atwood where Bill's new mileage would end since he had ridden the Barstow Flyer a few years ago over the BNSF mainline.

 The Santa Fe station in Riverside, built in 1927, now an art gallery.

-The tracks the Union Pacific once used in Riverside.
+The tracks the Union Pacific once used.

 Metrolink 734 at rest before it left for the storage yard.